Become a stickler for the details in your research data

 The devil is in the details!
 Our Group Client Director, Lena Cox, talks about the lessons she has learned about the importance of data protocol from working with big global brands like Coca-Cola.

 There are times when you want someone to paint with broad, messy, rainbow strokes.
-This kind of unbridled creativity has a very important role to play in market research.
-Thinking outside the box, curiosity and passion are all important qualities.
-But equally, we need a stickler with a check-list.
-Someone with an eye for detail, who knows the rules and enforces them.
+This kind of unbridled creativity has a critical role to play in market research.
+Thinking outside the box, curiosity and passion are all essential qualities.
+But equally, we need a stickler with a check-list — someone with an eye for detail, who knows the rules and enforces them.

 1. Involve data expertise in the early stages of complex research design implementation

 Clever survey design is even more difficult and complicated when you're aiming for maximum participant engagement by ensuring ease of use and minimal time spent.
 Survey design is a vital piece, but data processing is just as necessary.
 Failing to account for complex scripts in the final processes can mean that the collected data doesn't translate into the final data output correctly.
 The impact of this can be substantial.